Chicago XXXVIII: Born for This Moment

-Chicago XXXVIII: Born for This Moment is the twenty-sixth studio album by the American rock band Chicago and their thirty-eighth album overall.
-Released on July 15, 2022, it is their first new album of original material since 2014's Chicago XXXVI: Now.
+Chicago XXXVIII: Born for This Moment is the twenty-sixth studio album by the American rock band Chicago and its thirty-eighth album overall.
+Released on July 15, 2022, it is its first new album of original material since 2014's Chicago XXXVI: Now.
 "If This Is Goodbye" was released as a single on May 20, 2022.

-Critical reception
+Production

+According to Robert Lamm, the impetus for the album came from his collaborations with Jim Peterik, of the Ides of March, and Bruce Gaitsch during the COVID-19 pandemic in 2020 and 2021.
+Producer Joe Thomas heard through Peterik about their work and asked Lamm if Chicago would be interested in a recording project.

+When asked about the difference in the musical approach of the band for this album, Lamm said, "First of all, there are only three members [Lamm, Pankow, and Loughnane] who are calling the shots.
+The rest of the band are great guys, contracted players, top-notch guys.
+It wasn't as free-flowing as I thought it should be.
+That's the biggest change now."

+Reception

 Gary Graff of Ultimate Classic Rock wrote that the album "hews to the middle of the road, with plenty of pop melodies and Chicago's trademark brass arrangements [...]
 But more than anything the 14-track set [...] marks the real arrival of singer and guitarist Neil Donell".
-Graff concluded that while Born for This Moment "has its cringe-y moments", it still "has enough hallmarks to engage any longtime fan for a moment, if not longer".
+Graff concluded that though it "has its cringe-y moments [it still] has enough hallmarks to engage any longtime fan for a moment, if not longer".